sketchplugins/plugin-directory/README.md

 - [PEZ/SketchDistributor](https://github.com/pez/sketchdistributor) Distribute selection objects vertically or horizontally with a given spacing between them.
 - [postite/colorPoz](https://github.com/postite/colorpoz) recolor all elements like the selected object color with the hex color of your choice.
 - [poyi/Copy-Fill-Color](https://github.com/poyi/copy-fill-color) A Plugin that provides a shortcut for copying a layer's fill color to clipboard.
+- [preciousforever/sketch-data-populator] (https://github.com/preciousforever/sketch-data-populator/) Say goodbye to Lorem Ipsum: populate your Sketch documents with meaningful data.
+- [preciousforever/sketch-toggle-layer-visibility] (https://github.com/preciousforever/sketch-toggle-layer-visibility/) A simple plugin to to toggle visibility of a specified 'layerName'.
 - [Raureif/sketch-click-dummy](https://github.com/raureif/sketch-click-dummy) Export simple HTML click dummies to prototype interactivity.
 Just draw rectangles to create links between artboards.
 - [Rezaaa/english-and-persian-lorem-ipsum](https://github.com/rezaaa/english-and-persian-lorem-ipsum) This is a plugin for quickly creating english & persian(farsi) Lorem Ipsum text in Sketch.
 - [ribot/sketch-page-helpers](https://github.com/ribot/sketch-page-helpers) This plugin includes a few simple actions to make managing pages easier in Sketch.